frstp64/biquad_filter/README.md

 # biquad_filter
-A biquad filter design made in VHDL and synthetized using Synopsis
+A biquad filter design made in VHDL and synthetized using Synopsis.